LESSON 7: Post Processing Basics

 5. Crop and Composition Refinement

-• Use the rule of thirds, leading lines, or negative space to strengthen the visual flow.
+Strengthen Flow: Use the rule of thirds or leading lines or negative space during the cropping process to strengthen the visual flow of the image.

 6. Practice Exercise